Karen Country Club | Nairobi City

 Property Facilities

-24-hour Security, Bar, Battery Charging Facilities, Communal Dining, Eco Friendly, Internet Access (Complimentary), Laundry Service (Complimentary), Library, Malaria Free, Meal on Request, Pool, Spa
+Bar, Battery Charging Facilities, Communal Dining, Eco Friendly, Internet Access (Complimentary), Library, Malaria Free, Pool, Spa, Vegetarian

 Room Facilities

-Balcony / Deck, Bath, En-Suite, Fan, Laundry Service (Complimentary), Lounge Area, Pure Cotton Linen, Shower, Verandah
+Balcony / Deck, Bath, Fan, Laundry Service (Complimentary), Lounge Area, Pure Cotton Linen, Shower, Verandah

-One of the highlights whilst staying at Loldia House is a day trip to the picturesque Lake Nakuru National Park, which is world famous for it’s thousands of colourful flamingoes and abundant rhino.
+One of the highlights whilst staying at Loldia House is a day trip to the picturesque Lake Nakuru National Park, world famous for its abundant rhinos and thousands of colourful flamingoes (seasonal).

 Eburru Forest crowns the geologically active Mt Eburru, a volcanic massif in the Great Rift Valley.
 Mt Eburru is key in influencing local weather patterns, creating a catchment for rains that feed Lake Naivasha and Lake Elmenteita.

-forest to see the flora and fauna is $15 per person.
-Honey extraction demonstration is $50 per experience.
+Entry into Eburu is $7 per person.
+The Honey extraction demonstration is $50 per experience.

 Between Lake Naivasha and Lake Nakuru lies another of Kenya's alkaline lakes – Lake Elementeita.
-The area is an incredibly important feeding ground for both Greater and Lesser flamingos and a critical breeding site for Great white pelicans.
-You can stop off here for a leisurely wander along the shoreline and enjoy the sight of beautiful flamingos in their thousands as well as other animals such as Zebra, Gazelle, Eland and Warthog.
-We generally suggest a stop off here either on your way to, or return from, Lake Nakuru National Park as it is on the way.
+The area is an important feeding ground for greater and lesser flamingos and a critical breeding site for great white pelicans.
+A leisurely wander along the shoreline offers a chance to see flocks of flamingos in their thousands and zebras, gazelle, eland, and warthogs.
+We generally suggest a stop here either on your way to or return from Lake Nakuru National Park as it is on the way.

 Also of interest nearby is the Kariandusi Prehistoric Site: An African Early Stone Age site that dates back approximately 1 million years.
 It was discovered by renowned palaeontologist Louis Leakey in 1928 and is famous for the abundance of Acheulean hand axes thought to have been made by Homo erectus in a possible ‘hand-axe factory’ like setting.

-Head off on a 45-minute drive around the western side of Lake Naivasha from Loldia House brings you to another small lake where boats are available for hire and will take you for a leisurely cruise along the lake edge.
-This lake has particularly prolific birdlife and a healthy population of hippo.
+Head off on a 45-minute drive around the western side of Lake Naivasha from Loldia House, which brings you to another small lake where boats are available for hire and will take you for a leisurely cruise along the lake's edge.
+This lake has particularly prolific birdlife and a healthy population of hippos.
 Take a picnic basket of tea and cake and stop along the lakeshore to take in the beauty of this little corner of Africa.

 Boat trip on Lake Olodien - $50 for the boat (maximum 6 pax).